wmde/wikimedia.de/README.md

 ### Deployment guidelines

-* Only code from master can be deployed on the server
+* Only code from master (on GitHub!!!) can be deployed on the server
 * Only gitignored files such as configuration can be changed on the server directly
 * The site should be deployed in production mode (see `.env`)